restatedev/restate/docs/dev/rust-guidelines.md

   * When defining [Passive data structures](https://en.wikipedia.org/wiki/Passive_data_structure), such as Restate domain types in `restate_types` crate.
 In these cases, it is fine to declare the field as `pub` for ease to use.
 * The crate entrypoint (`lib.rs`) file should contain `pub` (re-)exports to the crate public types.

+### Util modules

+When implementing a utility method/type to interact with 3rd party library, that should be shared by different Restate components, place it in a util module that groups all the utilities to interact with that specific library, e.g. `restate_serde_util`.
+Alternatively, you could also place it in ad-hoc module.

 ## Restate component design

 Each Restate internal "component" is usually composed by the following building blocks: